GleasonK/WebRTC-TicTacToe/README.md

 ![TicTacRTC](img/header.png)

 Time to show off the versatility of WebRTC.
-If you don't know it already, WebRTC is a free, open project that provides simple APIs for creating Real-Time Communications (RTC) for browsers and mobile devices.
+If you don't know it already, WebRTC is a free, open-source project that provides simple APIs for creating Real-Time Communications (RTC) for browsers and mobile devices.
 It makes streaming any content such as video, audio, or arbitrary data simple and _fast_!

 ## PubNub for Signaling.